pokergeist/Utility-Boards/Heater-Control/boards/sensor/README.md

 ## Schematic

-The schematic shows two sensors, U1T and B for top and bottom.
-This gives the option of installing a sensor top-side or bottom-side depending on how the board is mounted and the best location for the sensor.
+The schematic shows two locations for the sensor, U1T and B for top and bottom.
+This gives the option of installing a sensor **on either the top or bottom side** depending on how the board is mounted and the best location for the sensor.
+You could install two sensors, but that is not the intention.

 <img src="assets/schematic.png" alt="schematic" style="zoom:75%;" />